-In Australia we have many native animals.
+In Australia we have many unique native animals.
 Some are very famous, such as koalas and kangaroos, while others may not be familiar to visitors.

+The fauna of Australia is incredibly unique, and often a bucket list item for visitors.
 You can get up close and personal with many of them in our zoos and wildlife parks or, if you're lucky, you might just spot them in their natural habitat.

 Many of our native animals are only found here.
 We are one of the few continents to have all three groups of mammals – monotremes, marsupials and placentals – and are home to more than 800 species of birds, including the iconic emu.
 We’ve got two crocodile species, 4,000 fish species and 50 types of marine mammals.
 Discovering Australia’s animals is one of the highlights for many visitors to our country.

 Australia’s mammalian wildlife is unique from the rest of the world.
 The dingo, or wild dog, is our largest carnivorous mammal, while the numbat, quoll and Tasmanian devil are each generally the size of an average house cat.

 Dingoes can be found all around Australia, except for Tasmania, and the best places to spot them include Queensland’s Fraser Island, the Kimberley in Western Australia and across the deserts of the Northern Territory and South Australia.

 Numbats are found only in Western Australia and the Tasmanian devil can only be seen in wildlife parks or in the Tasmanian wilderness.